Avison Scott

-Reverend Avison Terry Scott (18 July 1848 – 18 June 1925) was an English first-class cricketer active from 1867–71, and who played for Cambridge Town Club (aka Cambridgeshire) and Cambridge University.
-He was born in Cambridge and died in Marylebone.
+Reverend Avison Terry Scott (18 July 1848 – 18 June 1925) was an English first-class cricketer active from 1867 to 1871, and who played for Cambridge Town Club (aka Cambridgeshire) and Cambridge University.
+He was born in Cambridge and died in Marylebone aged 76y and 335 days.
 He later became an Anglican priest.

 Family

 Notable relatives

 Scott was a descendant of the commentator Thomas Scott; nephew of Sir George Gilbert Scott; first cousin of George Gilbert Scott Jr.; uncle of Elliot Dowell Tillard; first cousin once removed of Giles Gilbert Scott; and father of George Arbuthnot Scott.